No products in the cart.

 While you’re waiting for the dough to rise, throw some rock salt in a bag with a drop or two of red food dye.
 Give it some good shakes, and continue to add drops of color until your salt has reached the desired color.
 For this beautiful mixture of pinks and reds, I used about 4 TBSP. of salt and 2 drops of color – all in the same bag.

-- Divide the dough and shape into pretzel hearts
+- Divide the dough and shape it into pretzel hearts

 Divide the dough into 8 equal pieces.
 Twirl and pull both ends of a piece, until you have a long rope, then shape into a heart, and pinch or roll the ends together toward the middle.
 Repeat with remaining pieces.